Enslaved: Odyssey to the West: Sales

-Namco Bandai hoped they would sell over a million copies of Enslaved.
-The publisher revealed in November 2010 that the game only sold 800,000 copies worldwide, but the figure was corrected to 460,000 in February 2011.
+Namco Bandai hoped they would sell over 1 million units of Enslaved: Odyssey to the West.
+The publisher revealed in November 2010 that the game only sold 800,000 units worldwide, but the figure was corrected to 460,000 in February 2011.
 By September 2011 sales of 730,000 had been achieved, but this was not considered substantial enough to warrant continuation of the franchise so a planned sequel was cancelled.
 Namco blamed the game's release in a crowded window as the key factor it is a commercial failure.
-In 2014, Tameem Antoniades stated, speaking of the game's poor sales "I'm not sure if the fantasy elements were a turn-off, the gameplay mix, or the lack of visibility.
+In 2014, Tameem Antoniades stated, speaking of the game's poor sales, "I'm not sure if the fantasy elements were a turn-off, the gameplay mix, or the lack of visibility.
 It was probably a mix of all three".

 Potential sequel

 Tameem Antoniades was asked in April 2017 in a Game Informer interview about what he would like to do with potential sequels for DmC: Devil May Cry, Heavenly Sword, and Enslaved, with a mutual understanding between him and the interviewer that Ninja Theory no longer owns the IPs for those games and such a sequel would be decided by the publishers.
 In regards to Enslaved, he said the game was too similar to Guerrilla Games' 2017 video game Horizon Zero Dawn and that an Enslaved sequel would have to take a different direction.